Finite-Function-Encoding Quantum States: Brute-force algorithms for LFP and bipartite LU classification

 \section{Brute-force algorithms for LFP and bipartite LU classification}

-As mentioned in the main text, we can derive a simple brute-force algorithm that finds all LFP classes of Finite Function Encoding states of a given number of parties $n$ of given dimension $d$.
+As mentioned in the main text, we can derive a simple brute-force algorithm that finds all LFP classes of FFE states of a given number of parties $n$ and dimension $d$.
 Let us first describe it briefly and then show it in the practical example of the bipartite $3\times 3$ case.
 This algorithm makes use of what we called the ``dephased'' normal form under LFP, given by Eq.~(\ref{eq:LGPnormalform}).
 Thus, it starts by considering a generic state in the dephased form, and its (initially empty) LFP class.
 Then, essentially, by scanning all elementary local finite-function-encoding Pauli operations, it fills all of its LFP class.
-Then it moves on to another (dephased) FFE state and repeats the procedure, until all possible core matrices have been scanned and thus all possible LFP classes have been filled.
+Then it moves on to another (dephased) FFE state and repeats the procedure, until all possible \bl{dephased} matrices have been scanned and thus all possible LFP classes have been filled.

 Explicitly, it goes as follows:

 After we scan every possible dephased matrix for the given number of parties and dimension and repeat the above procedure we are left as the output with the full list of dephased FFE states for the number of parties and dimension considered, separated into the full list of LFP classes.